phonologus/QED/README.md

   codepoint falls outside the legitimate range, this `qed` generates a `?U` error.

-+ The program `qedbufs` referred to in the manpage is not ported, and likely won't be.
++ The program `qedbufs` referred to in the original manpage is not ported, and likely won't be.

 + When reading in a file which does not terminate in a newline, this